RudiCamilleri/mita/README.md

 9. Call C# Nethereum commands directly from the command window

-10. The project uses the ContractUtils library (created by MathuSum Mut) contained in the repository.
-The documentation for the API can be found here: https://deltsystem32.github.io/tenderdocs
+10. The project uses the ContractUtils library (created by MathuSum Mut).
+The library source code and documentation can be found here: https://github.com/mathusummut/ContractUtils

 ### ii.
 Running the smart contract locally using Remix IDE